Oetgin/Manga_Enhance/README.md

 - Dezoom a bit to be able to read more at once
 - Change the brightness to read in the dark
 - Small menu to change the zoom and brightness level
+### Manga-Scantrad :
+- Automatically go to the next chapter when at the bottom of the page
+- Automatically load more mangas when browsing through the site and at the bottom of the page
+- Dezoom a bit to be able to read more at once
+- Change the brightness to read in the dark
+- Small menu to change the zoom and brightness level
 ### Webtoons :
 - Automatically go to the next chapter when at the bottom of the page
 - Dezoom a bit to be able to read more at once

 ## How can I improve it ?
 You can improve this project by either writing new code or offering improvement ideas.